Black Belt (region of Alabama): History

 Many descendants of freed slaves continued to work as sharecroppers and laborers after emancipation, but many migrated among the counties, moved to cities, or left the state for other opportunities.
 Around 1910–20, the infestation of the cotton crop by the boll weevil destroyed much of the crops and plantation system, but the lingering effects of a cotton economy remain evident.
 To escape lynchings and social oppression, and after the boll weevil and increased mechanization of agriculture, thousands of African Americans left Alabama to go to industrial cities of the North and Midwest in the Great Migration of the first half of the 20th century.
 But African Americans continue to make up the majority of the population in most rural Black Belt counties.
 Today the term "Black Belt" is mostly used by scholars and the media as a geologic characterization.

 Some of the most important events of the Civil Rights Movement occurred in the Black Belt of Alabama.
 These included Rosa Parks' refusal to give up her bus seat, which led to the Montgomery bus boycott; the Selma to Montgomery marches of 1965 and voter registration reform drives, focusing in Selma, to enable African Americans to vote (see Voting Rights Act).
 They had been essentially disenfranchised after conservative white Democrats regained political power in the state in the late 19th century.
-Whites made voter registration and voting so difficult that most blacks and many poor whites were excluded from the political system for decades.
+White Americans made voter registration and voting so difficult that most black and many poor white Americans were excluded from the political system for decades.

 Today, Alabama's rural Black Belt includes some of the poorest counties in the United States.
 Along with high rates of poverty, the area is typified by declining populations, a primarily agricultural landscape with low-density settlement, high unemployment, poor access to education and medical care, substandard housing and high rates of crime.